Some Famous Wild West Films From Hollywood Over the Decades

 Western or cowboy films are in a special genre.
-These films have fascinated the entire world and their mother is Hollywood.
-These films have dominated the world stage for over 100 years and for long they have been the staple diet of adventure buffs.
+These films have fascinated the entire world.
+They have dominated the world stage for over 100 years and for a long time they have been the staple diet of adventure buffs.

 Fistful of Dollars

 Fistful of dollars launched Clint Eastwood on the road to stardom.
 With extremely catchy music by Ennio Morricone, the film was a hit.
 The subsequent two films also made waves with the Good Bad and Ugly taking the icing.
 In this film, Eli Wallach and Lee Van Clef gave the performance of their lives.
 Eli Wallach, in particular, endeared himself to the masses as Tuku, the bad man who is not evil.
 The last gunfight between the trios highlighted by the excellent background score of Morricone is a treat that can be seen again and again.